-The Brand is the official logo mark for the Chi Phi Fraternity.

-The Badge is the jeweled "Chi" "Phi" worn by initiated Brothers of the Fraternity.
+Chi Phi Fraternity The Brand is the official logo mark for the Chi Phi Fraternity.
+America's First Social Fraternity est. December 24, 1824 The Badge is the jeweled "Chi" "Phi" worn by initiated Brothers of the Fraternity.
 The Chakett is the twelve-pointed badge worn by Candidates for Membership of the Fraternity.
 "The Chakett" is also the name of the Fraternity's magazine.

-The Crest is the official coat of arms of the Fraternity
+The Crest is the official coat of arms of the Fraternity.